Immigration Documents and their Role

 The following are the documents you will be required to submit:

-- A National ID from your home country
+- A valid National ID or Intl.
+Passport from your home country and

 Even with a perfectly valid ID from your home country, we will still require immigration documents from the country you currently reside in and want to complete your Yellow Card KYC verification from.